codefresh-io/steps/incubating/ecs-deploy/README.md

 - get ECS service by specified aws region, ecs cluster and service names
 - create new revision from current task definition of the service.
 If --image-name and --image-tag are provided, replace the tag of the image
 - launch update-service with new task definition revision

+### Usage with docker

+```bash
+docker run --rm -it -e AWS_ACCESS_KEY_ID=**** -e AWS_SECRET_ACCESS_KEY=**** codefresh/cf-ecs-deploy cfecs-update [options] <aws-region> <ecs-cluster-name> <ecs-service-name>
+```
-- wait for deployment to complete (by default, if running withou --no-wait)
+- wait for deployment to complete
     * deployment is considered as completed successfully if runningCount == desiredCount for PRIMARY deployment - see `aws ecs describe-service`
     * cfecs-update exits with timeout if after --timeout (default = 900s) runningCount != desiredCount script exits with timeout
     * cfecs-update exits with error if --max-failed (default = 2) or more ecs tasks were stopped with error for the task definition being deployed.
       ECS retries failed tasks continuously

-### Usage with docker

-```bash
-docker run --rm -it -e AWS_ACCESS_KEY_ID=**** -e AWS_SECRET_ACCESS_KEY=**** codefresh/cf-ecs-deploy cfecs-update [options] <aws-region> <ecs-cluster-name> <ecs-service-name>
-```

 ### cfecs-update -h
 ```